+

 Employees who retire under the MRA+10 provision (minimum retirement age with at least 10 years of service) do not qualify for the FERS Supplement.

-How the FERS Supplement Works For a VERA Retirement
+How the FERS Annuity Supplement Works For a VERA Retirement

 The Voluntary Early Retirement Authority (VERA) is designed for federal agencies undergoing downsizing, restructuring, or reshaping.

-Yes, federal employees who retire under VERA can receive the FERS Supplement.
+Yes, federal employees who retire under VERA can receive the fers annuity supplement.
 However, there is a key distinction:

 • Delayed Start: The FERS Supplement does not begin immediately upon retiring under VERA.
 It only becomes available once the retiree reaches their Minimum Retirement Age (MRA), which ranges from 55 to 57, depending on the birth year.